 In line with NHS workforce planning, a commitment to working in Wales post qualification is regarded as a definite advantage.
 Similarly, the ability to speak Welsh is desirable.

 Applications must be accompanied by both a clinical/experience reference and an academic reference.
 Applications will not be considered at short-listing unless both the academic and experience references have been received.
-Further references will be required if offered a place on the programme.
+Further references will be required if offered a place on the Programme.

-The offer of a place on the programme is subject to appropriate NHS and university fitness to practise checks and also to satisfactory clearance from the Disclosure and Barring Service (DBS) (previously Criminal Records Bureau).
+The offer of a place on the programme is subject to appropriate NHS and university fitness to practise checks and also to satisfactory clearance from the Disclosure & Barring Service (DBS) (previously Criminal Records Bureau).
 With regard to whether applicants with offences or cautions can be offered a training place, the relevant policies of Cardiff and Vale UHB will be consulted as appropriate.

 The offer of a place on the programme is also subject to satisfactory pre-employment health assessment.
-A health condition or disability will not necessarily preclude the offer of a place on the programme unless it impairs fitness to practise.
-Applicants are expected to meet the HCPC recommendations with regard to fitness to practice (HCPC Guidance on Health and Character, 2009).
+A health condition or disability will not necessarily preclude the offer of a place on the Programme unless it impairs fitness to practise.
+Applicants are expected to meet the HCPC recommendations with regard to fitness to practise (HCPC Guidance on Health and Character, 2009).
 These recommendations include the requirement that students' health should enable them to complete training "safely and effectively".
-Applicants with a health condition or disability should take advice from their health practitioner about fitness to enter training and will be given an early opportunity to notify the programme so that reasonable adjustments can be made.
+Applicants with a health condition or disability should take advice from their health practitioner about fitness to enter training and will be given an early opportunity to notify the Programme so that reasonable adjustments can be made.